mainmatter/playbook/development-process/README.md

 These systems would ideally be automatically created for every new pull request (and destroyed once the pull request was merged).
 A link to the respective system would be added to the pull request automatically.
-Preview systems are particularly helpful for sharing changes with non-technical stakeholders that cannot run the entire application themselves or with external stakeholders that might not even have access to the application's sources.
+Preview systems are particularly helpful for letting non-technical stakeholders that cannot run the entire application themselves inspect features or changes.
+That way they can validate the respective features or changes and give feedback that engineers can then address before releasing to production.
+Preview systems also allow sharing status with external stakeholders that might not even have access to the application's sources at all.

 Setting up a preview systems mechanism can sometimes be challenging and might require a substantial amount of work.
 However, when taken into account early on